Foreign support of Uganda in the Uganda–Tanzania War: East Germany

-From 1975 to 1977, East Germany had sent agents to Uganda to support the SRB.
+From 1975 to 1977, East Germany had sent Stasi agents to Uganda to support the State Research Bureau (SRB).
 According to a Ugandan source, at least two East Germans continued to work at the SRB until the collapse of Amin's regime during the Uganda–Tanzania War.
-The East German ambassador Gottfried Lessing as well as the East German consul and their wives were killed in an attempt to flee during the Fall of Kampala.
+The East German ambassador Gottfried Lessing as well as the East German consul and their wives were killed in an attempt to flee during the fall of Kampala.
 As other Eastern Bloc-aligned diplomats had left the Ugandan capital before the Tanzanian assault, it remains unclear why the East German group had initially stayed behind and only attempted to flee after the battle had started.
 Ugandans speculated that the East German contingent had tried to escape the city because they had feared repercussions if the links between East Germany and the SRB were discovered.
 The South African secret police maintained that Lessing had operated as undercover KGB agent, although this claim was never substantiated.